If you're having trouble finding the answers to your questions, please contact ACES Study Abroad at firstname.lastname@example.org.

-For most of the programs offered through the College of ACES, there are courses in English for students to take.
+Most of the programs offered through ACES include courses in the English language.
 You can confirm whether there is a language requirement on the digital program brochures.

-A passport will be required for all programs outside of the United States, and some destinations may also require a visa.
-Most visas are obtained at the consulate of the country you will be studying in.
-Other visas, usually called “residency permits,” are obtained once the student arrives at their destination.
+A passport is required for all programs outside of the United States, and some destinations may also require a visa.
+Most visas are received at the consulate of the country you will be studying in.
+Other visas, usually called “residency permits,” are received once you arrive at your destination.
 Students are responsible for obtaining their visas (if required), but more specific information will be provided in the pre-departure advising process.

-You should apply for a passport several months before you are scheduled to travel, as the process sometimes takes as long as eight weeks to complete and because the passport is needed to finalize your study abroad application.
+You should apply for a passport several months before you are scheduled to travel, as the process sometimes takes as long as eight weeks to complete.
+You must have a passport to finalize your study abroad application.
 Passports need to be valid for at least six months after returning from study abroad.
 Information about how and where to apply for U.S. passports can be found on the U.S. Department of State website.

 In many countries, debit cards are the most convenient and safest method of getting foreign currency at a favorable rate of exchange.
 Be sure to communicate with your banks and credit card companies about where you will be traveling and to understand any international fees.
-It is not encouraged to carry large sums of cash, but some reserve cash and a second card is helpful in case of an emergency.
+Large sums of cash are not recommended, but some reserve cash, and a second card is helpful in case of an emergency.

-If you are bringing a smart phone, be sure you know what international plans are available through your carrier and what fees are associated with calls/texts/data.
-Many students bring smart phones but restrict use for when there is Wi-Fi access.
+If you are bringing a smartphone, be sure you know what international plans are available through your carrier and what fees are associated with calls/texts/data.
+Many students bring smartphones but restrict use to when there is Wi-Fi access.
 It is possible to use apps such as WhatsApp and GroupMe while abroad over Wi-Fi.

-Students on longer programs may also decide to obtain a local sim card to use in country.
-If that is your plan, be sure to have your smart phone unlocked to use the sim or purchase a pay-as-you-go phone.
+Students on longer programs may also decide to get a local sim card to use abroad.
+If that is your plan, be sure to have your smartphone unlocked to use the sim or purchase a pay-as-you-go phone.